 If you are close to contributing up to the allowable limit it would be wise to seek advice from Rosan Helmsley to ensure the limit isn’t breached, which otherwise may trigger a tax charge.
 Also due to the way contributions are paid to pensions it is important to check the ‘Pension Input Period’ (PIP) to ensure contributions are maximised and allocated in the most tax efficient way.

 The ‘Lifetime Allowance’ (LTA) is the total value of all tax-privileged pension savings held under all registered pension schemes, to which an individual is entitled.
-The lifetime allowance is currently £1.03 million (2018/19 tax year), which has reduced from a high of £1.8m in the 2011/12 tax year (see table below).
+The lifetime allowance is currently £1.073 million, frozen until 5th April 2026, which has reduced from a high of £1.8m in the 2011/12 tax year (see table below).
 Accumulated pension benefits above the lifetime allowance are subject to a tax charge, even if the excess has resulted from good investment performance, unless you have previously applied for one of the protection options.
 The excess amount is subject to tax at 55% if the excess is drawn as a lump sum or 25% if the excess is used to provide additional retirement income.

 Stakeholder pensions, whilst useful for many, have certain limitations most notably on the permitted range of underlying investments, which limits their flexibility particularly for those with higher amounts to invest or those wanting to invest in a wider range of investment funds.
 Investors with these requirements should consider either a Personal Pension or SIPP.